thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 for each possible combination of modules.
 This will result in a ton of little classes, such as `AdminEmailInviter`.

-Again, composition provides a clean answer to this problem, as you can create as many anonymous combinations of objects as your little heart desires.
+Again, composition provides a clean answer to this problem, because you can create as many anonymous combinations of objects as your little heart desires.

 Ruby does allow dynamic use of mixins using the `extend` method.
 This technique